 Medications, including steroids and dermal fillers, can also be injected directly into the joints to reduce pain and inflammation.
 Self-care treatments can often be effective as well and include:

 Stress management techniques and physical therapy may also be recommended, as well as a temporary, clear plastic appliance known as a splint.
 A splint (or nightguard) fits over your top or bottom teeth and helps keep your teeth apart, thereby relaxing the muscles and reducing pain.
 There are different types of appliances used for different purposes.
 A nightguard helps you stop clenching or grinding your teeth and reduces muscle tension at night.
 It also helps to protect the cartilage and joint surfaces.
 An orthotic stabilization appliance is worn 24 hours/day, or just at night, to help you maintain your jaw into a proper position.
 Appliances also help protect tooth wear.

-If you think you may have a TMJ disorder, we would be happy to help and get you the best care possible whether it is with us or with another health care provider we can help refer you to!
+If you think you may have a TMJ disorder, we would be happy to help and get you the best care possible, and whether it is with another health care provider, we can help refer you to or us!